Back

 2. Security Management: Implementing security measures such as firewalls, encryption, access controls, and regular security updates to protect the server from unauthorized access, data breaches, and other cyber threats.

-3. Performance Monitoring and Optimization: Monitoring server performance metrics such as CPU usage, memory utilization, disk I/O, and network traffic to identify potential bottlenecks or performance issues, and optimizing server resources to ensure smooth operation.
+3. Performance Monitoring and Optimization: Monitoring server performance metrics such as CPU usage, memory utilization, disk I/O, and network traffic to identify potential bottlenecks or performance issues, and optimize server resources to ensure smooth operation.

 4. Backup and Disaster Recovery: Implementing backup solutions to regularly back up data stored on servers and developing disaster recovery plans to ensure business continuity in the event of server failures, data loss, or other disasters.